Official Name: Republic of Indonesia

 The government plays a significant role in Indonesia's market-based economy.
 There are more than 130 state-owned enterprises and the government administers prices on several basic goods including fuel, rice, and electricity.
 During the global financial crisis, Indonesia joined China and India as the only G20 members posting growth.
 Indonesia is the only Association of Southeast Asian Nations (ASEAN) member in the G20.

-The country has been undergoing significant economic reforms under current President Susilo Bambang Yudhoyono.
+The country has been undergoing significant economic reforms under current President Joko Widodo.
 Indonesia has a debt-to-GDP ratio of less than 25% and historically low inflation rates.
 However, according to the CIA World Factbook, "Indonesia continues to struggle with poverty and unemployment, inadequate infrastructure, corruption, a complex regulatory environment, and unequal resource distribution among regions".

 (15 to 64 years old)